"a true virtuoso composer" The New Yorker

 “Ms. Thomas was in control of every nuance in these vividly colorful pieces” The New York Times

-Her music has been conducted by: Christoph Eschenbach, Esa-Pekka Salonen, Daniel Barenboim, Pierre Boulez, Seiji Ozawa, Leonard Slatkin, Gerard Schwarz, George Manahan, Oliver Knussen, David Robertson, Lorin Maazel, George Benjamin, Thierry Fischer, Sir Andrew Davis, Christian Arming, Ludovic Morlot, Kanako Abe, Jeffrey Kahane, Jiří Bĕlohlávek, Hans Graf, Cliff Colnot, Marin Alsop, Xian Zhang, Andrey Boreyko, Mstislav Rostropovich, Bruno Ferrandis, Victor Yampolsky, Ken-David Masur, William Wiedrich, JoAnn Falletta, Grant Llewellyn, William Boughton, Gil Rose, John Nelson, Joana Carneiro, Earl Rivers, Delta David Gier, Tim Weiss, Hans Vonk, Mischa Santora, Markus Stenz, Dennis Russell Davies, Don Schleicher, Rand Steiger, Zhang Yi, Steven Jarvi, Jonathan Stockhammer, Kimcherie Lloyd, Emily Freeman Brown, Albert-George Schram, Frederick A. Speck, Mark Gibson, Jack Delaney, Kate Tamarkin, Robert Trevino, Hannu Lintu, Peter Lipari, Christopher Lyndon-Gee, Josephine Lee, Donald Hunsberger, Mark Laycock, Edwin Outwater, Norman Scribner, Michael Lewanski, Kirill Karabits, Hyo Kang, Kevin Field, Apo Hsu, Mariusz Smolij, Jonathan Yates, Susan McMane, Bradley Lubman, Jahja Ling, David Loebel, Orcenith Smith, Lawrence Leighton Smith, Mallory Thompson, Toshiyuki Shimada, Manfred Honeck, Morihiko Nakahara, Odaline de la Martinez, Christian Lindberg, Stuart Chafetz, Keith Lockhart, Alan Pierson, Jac Van Steen, Hugh Wolff, Gianpiero Taverna, David Gilbert, and Aaron Holloway-Nahum among others.
+Her music has been conducted by: Christoph Eschenbach, Esa-Pekka Salonen, Daniel Barenboim, Pierre Boulez, Seiji Ozawa, Leonard Slatkin, Gerard Schwarz, George Manahan, Oliver Knussen, David Robertson, Lorin Maazel, George Benjamin, Thierry Fischer, Sir Andrew Davis, Christian Arming, Ludovic Morlot, Kanako Abe, Francesco Lecce-Chong, Jeffrey Kahane, Jiří Bĕlohlávek, Hans Graf, Cliff Colnot, Marin Alsop, Xian Zhang, Andrey Boreyko, Mstislav Rostropovich, Bruno Ferrandis, Victor Yampolsky, Ken-David Masur, William Wiedrich, JoAnn Falletta, Grant Llewellyn, William Boughton, Gil Rose, John Nelson, Joana Carneiro, Earl Rivers, Barbara Schubert, Delta David Gier, Tim Weiss, Hans Vonk, Mischa Santora, Markus Stenz, Dennis Russell Davies, Don Schleicher, Rand Steiger, Zhang Yi, Steven Jarvi, Jonathan Stockhammer, Kimcherie Lloyd, Emily Freeman Brown, Albert-George Schram, Frederick A. Speck, Mark Gibson, Jack Delaney, Kate Tamarkin, Robert Trevino, Hannu Lintu, Peter Lipari, Christopher Lyndon-Gee, Josephine Lee, Donald Hunsberger, Mark Laycock, Edwin Outwater, Norman Scribner, Michael Lewanski, Kirill Karabits, Hyo Kang, Kevin Field, Apo Hsu, Mariusz Smolij, Jonathan Yates, Susan McMane, Bradley Lubman, Jahja Ling, David Loebel, Orcenith Smith, Lawrence Leighton Smith, Mallory Thompson, Toshiyuki Shimada, Manfred Honeck, Morihiko Nakahara, Odaline de la Martinez, Christian Lindberg, Stuart Chafetz, Keith Lockhart, Alan Pierson, Jac Van Steen, Hugh Wolff, Gianpiero Taverna, David Gilbert, and Aaron Holloway-Nahum among others.

 "alluring textures and timbres" The New York Times